 I’ve got you covered!
 I’m a blogger but most importantly, a professional tour guide.
 I would love to show you around my city (and maybe stop for poutine!)

-THE 5 BEST POUTINES IN QUEBEC CITY
+THE TOP 5 BEST POUTINES IN QUEBEC CITY

 Reminder: for the purpose of this article, I will focus on Old Quebec and its surroundings.
 There are amazing poutines all across my city but if it’s your fist time visiting Quebec City, you’ll probably want to find one in the old historic district or nearby.
 Let me share with you my personal favorite poutines around Old Quebec.